JoshDoody/joshdoody.github.io/_posts/2017-06-07-dead-end-job.md

 The more new things you try, the more often you'll add another skill to your repertoire, and the more likely you'll be to find [promotion]({{ site.baseurl }}/how-to-ask-for-a-promotion-at-work/) opportunities or even new career opportunities to help you get un-stuck.

+## How to prioritize the opportunities you identify

+By listening and asking, you'll find valuable opportunities to expand your skillset.
+But then you need to prioritize the opportunities you found so that you focus on the things that are most valuable to your career at its current stage.

+So how do you know whether to learn more about your current area of expertise or if you should add new skills to your repertoire in different areas?

+The real question is: **Should you go wide or deep?**

+As usual, "It depends!" 😉 So here's one way to think about this question as you decide where to invest your time, which is your most valuable asset.

+**Short-term gain**

+Going deeper by learning more about your current area of expertise can often pay off well in the short-term.
+For example, a Software Developer who learns a new programming language or jumps into a new part of "the stack" can put that new knowledge to use right away.

+That could mean a promotion or a raise very soon after acquiring that new skill.

+Or a Project Manager at a Client Services company may earn her PMP Certification, which will often be rewarded with higher pay or a promotion soon thereafter.

+Going deeper on your current skillset can pay off faster.
+But relative to adding a brand new skill to your arsenal, the payoff may also be smaller.

+**Long-term gain**

+Going wider usually takes longer to pay off.
+For example, maybe that same Software Developer sees an opportunity to start learning about Operations inside the company.
+That learning process will take a while, and there probably won't be any immediate payoff in terms of a promotion or raise because it will take a while for the Dev to become proficient enough in this new area of expertise to add real value to the company.

+Or maybe the same Project Manager decides to learn more about portfolio management at her company so she has more opportunities to move into a Practice Director role later on.

+These things take a while because you're often learning a totally new skill and because you'll need time to apply that skill in order to add additional value to the company.
+But once you have that new skill and can leverage it to add value to a company, the payoff can be much larger because you're able to influence an entirely new business function.

+So should you go wide or deep?
+Both!
+Start by getting good at your core job function—going deeper—and when you feel you're running out of room to improve, look for an opportunity to add a new skill to your arsenal by going wider.

+Throughout your career, you'll have more opportunities and make significantly more money if you alternate going deeper and going wider as you progress.
+By actively looking for new opportunities to add value in your role and then prioritizing those opportunities for short- and long-term gain, you'll avoid being pigeonholed and earn a lot more throughout your career.

 <div class="inline-ad hidden"></div>